Streaming Custom Data

 }

-You can also send stream data from custom backends, e.g. Python / FastAPI, using the Data Stream Protocol.
+You can also send stream data from custom backends, e.g. Python / FastAPI, using the UI Message Stream Protocol.

 writer.write({